 The entry summary must at a minimum show the entrants callsign, operating location (county, state or province), entry category and mailing address.
 Entries may attribute their score to an amateur radio club which they are a member of for the purpose of the MiQP Club Competition (section 6.d) by indicating the club's name in their entry summary.

-All logs will be re-scored by the MiQP Contest Committee so scoring the log and reporting a claimed score is optional.
+All logs will be re-scored by the MiQP Contest Committee so reporting a claimed score is optional.

 (c) All entries (hardcopy or electronic) must be postmarked no later than 30 days after the end of the contest.
-No late entries can be accepted so that the results can be published in a timely manner.
+Late entries may be accepted at the discretion of the MiQP log checking team, provided that the results of the contest can still be published in a timely manner.

 (d) Entry forms (rules, summary sheet, log sheet and county abbreviations) are available for downloading in MS-Word and Adobe formats from the MiQP web site at http://www.miqp.org.